Up to 12 weeks

 Both mifepristone and misoprostol can make you feel quite sick.
 They can also cause diarrhoea.
 You may be provided with anti-emetics (anti-sickness tablets) by the abortion service.

 After a medical abortion you'll usually bleed for 7 to 14 days, depending on how many weeks pregnant you were.
 You'll be given information about when you should get in touch for help and who to contact if you experience any complications or think you may still be pregnant.

 Mifepristone and misoprostol can also be used for abortion later in pregnancy.

 The procedure is the same as with an early medical abortion, but the actual abortion will take longer and you'll need to take the medication at a clinic.
 It normally takes between 6 and 12 hours, depending on how many weeks pregnant you are.
 You may also need to take more than one dose of misoprostol.

 This type of abortion is similar to having a later miscarriage.

 You can usually return home the same day.
 Sometimes the pregnancy can take longer to pass and an overnight stay in hospital is required.

-Following the procedure you will bleed, usually for 7 to 14 days.
-Depending on how many weeks pregnant you were, you may notice some other symptoms such as a small amount of fluid leaking from your breasts.
+After a later medical abortion you'll usually bleed for 7 to 14 days, depending on how many weeks pregnant you were.
+You may also notice some other symptoms like a small amount of fluid leaking from your breasts.

 Further information from the National Institute for Health and Care Excellence (NICE)